-We estimate that our total expenses in connection with this offering, excluding underwriting discounts and commission, will be approximately US\$1.3 million, which amount will be reimbursed by the underwriters.
+We estimate that the total expenses of the offering payable by us, excluding underwriting discounts and commissions, will be approximately US\$0.9 million.

 We have agreed to indemnify the several underwriters against certain liabilities, including liabilities under the Securities Act of 1933.